Pandademic/DataViewer/README.md

 ## NOTES
 ___
-It does nothing on macos.Why?It uses a bunch of batchfiles.I am thinking of making .command files if I really need to
+It is untetested on MacOS.Its possible It works as of the removal of Klink
 ## Credits
 ___
 - @pandademic